-In fact, there have already been some legislative initiatives to establish the basis for a peer-to-peer/crowdfunding legal regime, although these have not crystallised in statutory legislation.
+In fact, there have already been some legislative initiatives to establish the basis for a peer-to-peer/crowdfunding legal regime (eg, the Digital Economy Law, under parliamentary discussion).

 4.4 Syndication of Loans

 Syndicated lending is not common in Andorra and the few instances observed have mainly been related to the financing of road infrastructures or government projects.
 The syndication process and its structure/organisation are therefore determined on a case-by-case basis.